 Accommodations around town range from hostels to boutique hotels.
 The aforementioned Golden Frog Inn is a nice option.
-Though about a mile outside of town, it is bikeable and bikes are available for rent in various locations.
+Though located about a mile outside of town, it is bikeable and bikes are available for rent in various locations.
+Book your stay now!

 While the culinary options are limited, the Saturday market is great, and the overall slow place in town is a welcome retreat from the bustling city.